 Join a bear or whale watching tour

 Whale watching is one of the most popular things to do in Campbell River.
 And rightly so!
-Orcas, humpbacks, sea lions, porpoise, seals and dolphins all swim in the surrounding waters.
+Orcas, humpbacks, sea lions, porpoises, seals and dolphins all swim in the surrounding waters.

 And, of course, the surrounding scenery is usually breathtaking too.
 Think waterfalls, huge mountains and more.
 There are fast currents in this area, so you’ll likely see some whirlpools and rapids too.

-The tour offers the chance to not only see incredible wildlife, but also learn about the culture, language, and customs of the Homalco people and contributes to local conservation efforts.
+The tour offers the chance to not only see incredible wildlife, but also learn about the culture, language, and customs of the Homalco people and contribute to local conservation efforts.

-Homalco also run combination boat/bus excursions to Bute Inlet, where grizzly bears gather to eat salmon in the fall.
+Homalco also runs combination boat/bus excursions to Bute Inlet, where grizzly bears gather to eat salmon in the fall.